elon-code/pio-git-info-serial-print/README.md

     << "\n=================================\n";
 ```

-* Configuration: It is recommended to make a function that does all of this printing, as it helps simplify.
+* Configuration: It is recommended to make a function that does all of this printing, as it helps simplify code.
 You may organize how you desire, but this is how I prefer it.
 * Dependencies:
 PlatformIO is necessary, this will not work with Arduino IDE.
 Python is also a dependency, but this script uses platformIO's python environment, so no download or install is necessary.
+In fact, it is likely this code will not run successfully on your local environment, it is designed to be ran in PlatformIO python environment.

 ### Who do I talk to? ###